Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 The past perfect formula

 The formula for the past perfect tense is had + [past participle].
-It doesn’t matter if the subject is singular or plural; the formula doesn’t change.
+Had here is the simple past tense form of to have, and it functions as an auxiliary verb in the past perfect.
+It doesn’t matter if the subject is singular or plural or what person it is in; the formula doesn’t change.

-We were relieved that Tootles used washable paint.
+• Ambiguous: I was relieved that the children used washable paint.

-We were relieved that Tootles had used washable paint.
+• Unambiguous: I was relieved that the children had used washable paint.

 Another time to use the past perfect is when you are expressing a condition and a result:

-They’d likely be waiting for you to go on to describe what happened next because using the past perfect implies that your action of cleaning the door occurred before something else happened.
+If you said the above sentence on its own to someone, your listener would be waiting for you to describe what happened next, because using the past perfect implies that your action of cleaning the floor occurred before something else happened.
 The “something else” doesn’t always have to be explicitly mentioned, but context needs to make it clear.
 In this case there’s no context, so the past perfect doesn’t make sense.

 The formula for asking a question in the past perfect tense is had + [subject] + [past participle].

-Had Tootles caused trouble in other neighborhoods before they struck ours?
+Had Meredith lived in other neighborhoods before they moved to ours?

 Common regular verbs in the past perfect tense